Semaglutide

 Reduced cravings, smaller meal sizes, steady weight reduction, and improved energy stability.

-7. How long should patients stay on GLP-1 S?
+7. How long should patients stay on Semaglutide?

 Typical clinical cycles run 8–24 weeks.